Boulder City Government

 Early Voting Procedures

 Before you are allowed to vote, an election official will verify your eligibility and signature using a computer connected to the Election Department's centralized voter registration files.
-Your voter record will be updated immediately as part of your processing, thus preventing the possibility ofan individual voting twice.
-Early voting results are reported after 7 p.m. on Election Day.
+Your voter record will be updated immediately as part of your processing, thus preventing the possibility of an individual voting twice.

-Military personnel and theirdependants temporarily living outside of Nevada, and Clark County residents temporarily living overseas, should use the Federal Post Card Application (FPCA) to request mail ballots.
+Military personnel and their dependents (spouse or children over 18) temporarily living outside of Nevada, and Clark County residents temporarily living overseas, should submit a "Registration and Absentee Ballot Request - Federal Post Card Application" (FPCA) instead of the standard registration application and/or mail ballot request card.
 The FPCA is available from Voting Officers at military bases, U.S. embassies or consulates and the Clark County Election Department.

 First time registrants must vote in person the first time, and not by mail unless they: